Sell on Walmart with: Shopify

 In total, Naomi loses $89.80 on her total sale of $482 — roughly 18.7% of her sale.
 Her total net profit is $392.20.

-You can sell nearly anything on the Walmart Marketplace as long as it is new and has a UPC code (exceptions apply for items like jewelry).
-When you combine this wide array of items with their huge customer base, selling on Walmart can be worth it.
+You can sell nearly anything through Walmart Marketplace as long as it is new and has a UPC code (exceptions apply for items like jewelry).
+When you combine this wide array of items with their huge customer base, selling with Walmart can be worth it.

 Walmart’s e-commerce platform is growing, but it has a ways to go before it can directly compete with Amazon.
 Becoming a Walmart seller now pits you against less competition than you’d potentially face on Amazon.